ahmedbadr97/conv-facenet/README.md

 # conv-facenet
 - using conv-next as base model for face recognition with pytorch
-- the model trained on CelebFaces large-scale face dataset with more than 200K celebrity images with accuracy about 93.8%
+- the model trained on CelebFaces large-scale face dataset with more than 200K celebrity images
+- model  accuracy on CelebA dataset about 93.6% and on Labeled faces in the wild (LFW) 95.8%
 - all src code for the model for direct usage exits in [src/efficentfacenet](src/efficentfacenet)

 # Dataset